-You stay in the Initial Coverage Stage until your total out-of-pocket costs reach \$2,000.
+You stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled reaches the \$2,000 limit for the Initial Coverage Stage.
 You then move on to the Catastrophic Coverage Stage.

-The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties, have spent on your behalf during the year.
+The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf during the year.
 Not all members will reach the \$2,000 out-of-pocket limit in a year.